idris-lang/Idris-dev/docs/parserLibrary/parser.rst

   terminal : (tok -> Maybe a) -> Grammar tok True a terminal = Terminal

+The 'terminal' function is also used to construct the other elements of the grammar that we require, for instance, opening parenthesis:

 .. code-block:: idris

   openParen : Rule Integer